yyyaaan/yBotY/README.md

 Two set of APIs:
 - sync API wait for all answers from LLM, often more structured
 - streaming APIs sends token immediately one available, only in string

+## `ChromaDB` support is currently suspended (`elasticsearch` prioritized)

+Due to `pydantic` and `pydantic-settings` support issues, only `elasticsearch` is actively used for vector storage.
+This also allows for smaller image size.

+The codebase for `chromadb` is not removed.

 ## Prerequisite and Settings